SoftwareAG/c8y-docs/content/users-guide/getting-started-bundle/gui-features.md

 #### <a name="searching"></a>Full text search

-The Cumulocity IoT search field at the right of the top bar in the UI provides a full-text search.
+Cumulocity IoT provides a full text search, available through the search field at the right of the top bar in the UI.

 ![Search field](/images/users-guide/getting-started/getting-started-search-button.png)